voxel51/fiftyone/README.md

 Refer to
 [these instructions](https://voxel51.com/docs/fiftyone/environments/index.html#docker)
-to see how to build and run a Docker image containing a source (or release) build of FiftyOne.
+to see how to build and run Docker images containing source or release builds of FiftyOne.

 ### Generating documentation